microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     "title": "Conclusion"
 })

 Congratulations!
-You have completed the series of introductory tutorials.
+You have completed the series of introductory Katas.